-- The boiler should be first unpacked before ascending ladder to a loft space. - · Two sets of steps should be used. - Two people should share the lifting of the boiler up to the loft hatch, where the boiler is entered into the loft space tilted and slid on its back into the loft. - Once the appliance is removed from its packaging check the contents against the packing list.
+- The boiler should be first unpacked before ascending a ladder to the loft space. - Two sets of steps should be used. - Two people should share the lifting of the boiler up to the loft hatch, where the boiler is entered into the loft space tilted and slid on its back into the loft - Once the appliance is removed from its packaging check the contents against the packing list.

-▶ Before installing the appliance, ensure that the system has been cleaned as explained on page 9.
+Before installing the appliance, ensure that the system has been cleaned as explained on page 9.

-4.2 WALL MOUNTING TEMPLATE & FLUE OPENING
+4.2 WALL MOUNTING TEMPLATE & FLUE OPENINGS